 Provincial Park.
 Ontario Ministry of Natural Resources, Southwestern Region.

-Appendix 1: Summary of Indigenous community, public and stakeholder involvement
+Appendix 1: Summary of Indigenous community, public and stakeholder involvement – Management Planning 1994

 The public in the local area have been notified that a management plan has been prepared for John E. Pearce Provincial Park.
 Additional copies of this plan are available at the Port Burwell Provincial Park office or online